 The State School Aid Act, Section 101(9) [MCL 388.1701], permits the State Superintendent to waive the minimum number of hours and days of pupil instruction for alternative education programs or other innovative programs approved by the Michigan Department of Education (MDE).
 This waiver can only be granted for alternative education or innovative programs and is not intended for individual students.

-The State Superintendent will consider applications for waivers of hours for programs that will operate for less than the required 1,098 hours and/or less than the required 180 days during the 2017-18 school year.
+The State Superintendent considers applications for waivers of hours for programs that will operate for less than the required 1,098 hours and/or less than the required 180 days on a yearly basis.
 Before submitting the waiver to operate less than the required 1,098 hours of instruction or less than the required 180 days of instruction, consider very carefully the amount of instruction time needed to deliver the Michigan Merit Curriculum.
 The waiver application also allows a district to apply for a 50 percent attendance waiver, as indicated in Section 101(3)(h).